Adjectives are words that are used to modify nouns. They offer more information about the noun after them.

 What Are Adjectives?

-However, adjectives do more than describe nouns.
-They can also act as a subject complement to linking verbs.
+Adjectives do more than describe nouns.
+They can also act as a subject complement to describe or modify the subject of linking verbs.
+For example:

 This is the